AzDeltaQQ/WotLKRotations/README.md

         python gui.py
         ```
     *   The GUI should launch.
 It will attempt to connect to the WoW process and the named pipe created by the DLL.
 Check the Log tab for status messages.
-    *   Use the Monitor tab to view game state, the Rotation Control tab to load/run scripts/rules, and the Rotation Editor to define rules.
+    *   Use the Monitor tab to view game state, the Rotation Control tab to load/run scripts/rules and test DLL functions, and the Rotation Editor to define rules.

 ## Development Notes & Known Issues

-*   Offsets in `offsets.py` are critical and specific to WoW 3.3.5a (12340).
+*   Offsets in `offsets.py` and hardcoded in the DLL are critical and specific to WoW 3.3.5a (12340).
 *   Error handling can be improved in both Python and C++ components.
 *   The C++ DLL relies on Detours for hooking; ensure the build process correctly links it.
-*   The DLL now handles interaction with core Lua functions like `GetSpellCooldown`, `IsSpellInRange`, `GetTime`, and `GetSpellInfo`, providing more reliable data than direct memory reads for these values.
+*   The DLL now handles interaction with core Lua/C functions like `GetSpellCooldown`, `IsSpellInRange`, `GetTime`, `GetSpellInfo`, and `CastLocalPlayerSpell` providing more reliable data and actions than direct memory manipulation for these cases.
-*   Rotation logic is currently basic; complex conditions and actions may require more sophisticated Lua interaction or direct memory manipulation within the DLL.
+*   Rotation logic is currently based on simple conditions; complex scenarios might need more Lua or DLL enhancements.

-## Current Features (as of initial commit):
+## Deprecated Features (Replaced by DLL/IPC)

-*   **Memory Reading:** Establishes connection to the WoW 3.3.5a process using `pymem`.
-*   **Object Manager:**
-    *   Finds the Object Manager pointer.
-    *   Iterates through the object list.
-    *   Identifies the local player and target.
-*   **WoW Object Representation:**
-    *   Reads core object data (GUID, Type, Position, Rotation).
-    *   Reads Unit Fields data (Health, Max Health, Power Type, Flags, Level, Target GUID).
-    *   Reads Player/Unit names (requires Name Cache reading).
-    *   Reads Current/Max Health, Mana, and Energy for the player.
-*   **Basic GUI (`gui.py`):
-    *   Uses `tkinter` for the interface.
-    *   Displays Player Name, HP, and Primary Resource (Mana/Energy).
-    *   Displays Target Name, HP, and Primary Resource.
-    *   Monitor tab showing nearby Player/Unit objects with basic details (GUID, Type, Name, HP, Power, Distance, Status).
-    *   Log tab for debug output.
-    *   Basic framework for Rotation Control and Editor tabs (not fully implemented).
-*   **Lua Interface (`luainterface.py`):
-    *   Finds the Lua state pointer.
-    *   Basic functionality to execute Lua strings in the game (e.g., `RunString`).
-    *   Framework for calling C functions within WoW's Lua environment (experimental, needs more testing).
-*   **Combat Rotation (`combat_rotation.py`):**
-    *   Placeholder class structure exists.
-    *   Currently loads placeholder rules but does not execute complex logic.

-## Current Status & Known Issues:

-*   Core memory reading for player/target stats (HP, Mana, Energy) is functional.
-*   Object monitoring tab displays nearby units.
-*   Direct memory reads for certain power values (especially current values) seem inconsistent, potentially due to `pymem` limitations or timing issues.
-The current implementation uses offsets found through debugging that work within the `WowObject` class updates.
-*   Reading unit names relies on finding and parsing the Name Cache, which can be complex.
-*   Combat rotation logic is not implemented.
-*   Lua C function calling needs thorough testing and likely refinement.
-*   Error handling can be improved.
-*   Offsets are hardcoded in `offsets.py` for client 12340.
+*   Direct Python shellcode injection for Lua execution.
+*   Direct memory reads from Python for spell cooldowns, range, game time (less reliable than calling game functions).

 ## Next Steps (Potential):

-1. Implement and test combat rotation script loading and execution.
-2. Refine Lua interface for reliable spell casting, cooldown checks, and information retrieval.
+1. Implement more sophisticated rotation conditions (e.g., Aura checks, target casting checks) via Lua/DLL.
+2. Add more game interaction functions to the DLL interface (e.g., TargetUnit, GetAuraInfo, Interact).
-3. Improve stability and error handling.
+3. Improve stability and error reporting between Python and C++.
-4. Investigate alternative memory reading methods if `pymem` inconsistencies persist.
+4. Refine target selection logic.
 5. Add configuration options for offsets, settings, etc.

 ## Setup: